Our People – Staff and Board Members

 BOARD MEMBER ANN STANTON: Ann Stanton moved to Busselton five years ago, after relocating to be closer to both daughters and families who have lived in the region for many years.
 Ann first came to The People Place four years ago to attend The Permaculture Project and was enthralled with her new found learning for this method and the joy the garden gave.
 Dedicated to being involved in the community, Ann has also volunteered for several organisations including Hands Up 4 Kids and Ryde Program.
 Although initially moving to retire, Ann retrained as a Support Worker in 2018 and continues to work for Capecare in the community.
 With a passion for the arts, Ann has also volunteered with CinefestOZ and is a current member of the Busselton Repertory club.

-BOARD MEMBER JAMES JARVIS: James is committed to working in partnership with people to create strong communities of connected and capable people.
+SECRETARY JAMES JARVIS: James is committed to working in partnership with people to create strong communities of connected and capable people.

 James has been part of the Linkwest Board since 2015, and Chairperson since 2020.
 Over many years, James has volunteered for many management committees, including Volunteer South West, Donnybrook Community Resource Centre, Pilbara For Purpose, Regional Arts WA, Tom Price Community Arts and Cultural Centre, Men’s Sheds, festivals, and events.
 His approach to developing communities is strengths-based, follows asset-based principles, is enthusiastic and passionate about working with the community to make a positive difference.